flutter/website/faq.md

 ## Does Flutter come with widgets?

 Yes!
-Flutter ships with a set of high quality Material Design widgets, layouts, and themes.
-You can see a collection of those widgets at [[docs coming soon]].
+Flutter ships with a set of
+[high quality Material and Cupertino (iOS-styled) widgets][widgets], layouts, and themes.
+You can see a collection of those widgets.
 Of course, these widgets are optional.
 Flutter is designed to make it easy to create your own widgets, or customize the existing widgets.